-Strengths Challenges

-Cooperative Need clear, orderly, sequential

-□ Practical instruction

-Excellent memory for facts, detail and ☐ Can be very literal

-emotions Desire emotionally engaging learning

-Conscientious, eager to material

-please Persistent Prefer to study

-☐ Independent alone

-learner Dislike abstract concepts that lack practical application

-Methodical ■ Need time to

-reflect

-Recommendations The following recommendations are based on your results best for you. s.
-Consider each and select the ones you think would work

-techniques that have a practical use.
+Strengths Challenges Need clear, orderly, sequential instruction Can be very literal Desire emotionally engaging learning material Prefer to study alone Dislike abstract concepts that lack practical application Need time to reflect Recommendations The following recommendations are based on your results. best for you.
+Consider each and select the ones you think would work For Learning Activities ☐ Take advantage of opportunities to learn through hand techniques that have a practical use.
 You learn best by your own.
-Take courses, go on field trips and take part that involve observing an activity and then repeating it Meet with your instructor to talk about your education expectations and positive feedback helps to motivate your estruggling to understand abstract material, as practical terms.
-It's especially helpful to hear examples You can add to your understanding of a subject by doin and think of some questions you could ask to broaden up on some of these new directions.
-Take time to reflect on learning materials, lectures and al progress.
-Explain that you work hard to exceed their you. sk your instructor to explain how the concept can be applied in sof how the information has been used by people in real life.
-In gresearch on your own.
+Take courses, go on field trips and take part in that involve observing an activity and then repeating it. ☑ Meet with your instructor to talk about your educational expectations and positive feedback helps to motivate your lift you're struggling to understand abstract material, ask practical terms.
+It's especially helpful to hear examples of You can add to your understanding of a subject by doin and think of some questions you could ask to broaden you on some of these new directions. ☐ Take time to reflect on learning materials, lectures and the process of the service al progress.
+Explain that you work hard to exceed their ou.
+It your instructor to explain how the concept can be applied in of how the information has been used by people in real life.
+In a research on your own.
 Look for nuances in the information your understanding of it.
-Further your research by following a class discussions.
-You need to analyze, digest and absorb new acceful spot away from others where you can concentrate.
-This
+Further your research by following class discussions.
+You need to analyze, digest and absorb new ceful spot away from others where you can concentrate.
+This for internships, co-ops or work-study programs that will of interest.
+You learn best in an educational setting that offers a week.

-al subjects that are directly related to your career goals.
-Apply ill allow you to gain hands-on, real-life experience in your field